awsdocs/amazon-sagemaker-developer-guide/doc_source/build-and-manage-steps.md

 You use a register model step to register a [sagemaker\.model\.Model](https://sagemaker.readthedocs.io/en/stable/api/inference/model.html) or a [sagemaker\.pipeline\.PipelineModel](https://sagemaker.readthedocs.io/en/stable/api/inference/pipeline.html#pipelinemodel) with the Amazon SageMaker model registry\.
 A `PipelineModel` represents an inference pipeline, which is a model composed of a linear sequence of containers that process inference requests\.

-For more information on how to register a model, see [Register and Deploy Models with Model Registry](model-registry.md)\.
+For more information about how to register a model, see [Register and Deploy Models with Model Registry](model-registry.md)\.
 For more information on `RegisterModel` step requirements, see the [sagemaker\.workflow\.step\_collections\.RegisterModel](https://sagemaker.readthedocs.io/en/stable/workflows/pipelines/sagemaker.workflow.pipelines.html#sagemaker.workflow.step_collections.RegisterModel) documentation\.

 The following example shows how to create a register model step that registers a `PipelineModel`\.